waymondo/hoardable/README.md

 ```
 bin/rails g hoardable:migration Post --foreign-key-type uuid
 ```

-_Note:_ If you are on Rails 6.1, you might want to set `config.active_record.schema_format = :sql` in `application.rb`, so that the enum type is captured in your schema dump.
-This is not required in Rails 7.

 _Note:_ Creating an inherited table does not copy over the indexes from the parent table.
 If you need to query versions often, you should add appropriate indexes to the `_versions` tables.